chiseldevs/bis/src/csf/overview.md

 1. Make sure you use latest version of Chrome/Firefox
    - In Chrome go Settings -> About Chrome
-     Or copy chrome://settings/help to the address line and update to the latest version
+     Or copy chrome://settings/help to the address lines and update to the latest version
    - In Firefox go Help -> About Firefox
      Update to the latest version